Converging to the Chase - a Tool for Finite Controllability: Proof of the Lifting Lemma

 If $f$ is faithful with respect to $S$ then for an atom $R$ in $\psi$, such that $Var(R)\subseteq S$, and for $z=R(i)$, we write $f(z)$ instead of $f(i,R)$.

+Being faithful with respect to $S$ means to look, inside $S$ like a real valuation of a $\psi$ in $Chase$.
 Clearly $Chase\models \psi$ if and only if there exists a 0-evaluation faithful with respect to $Var(\psi)$.
-On the other hand, since $M_0\models \psi$, there exists a 0-evaluation faithful with respect to $\emptyset$.
-We are going to gradually reconstruct this 0-evaluation to make it more and more faithful, until we get one faithful with respect to $Var(\psi)$.
-We will need the following easy remark about 0-evaluations:
+On the other hand, since $M_0\models \psi$, we know that there exists a 0-evaluation faithful with respect to $\emptyset$.
+We are going to gradually modify this 0-evaluation to make it more and more faithful, until we get one faithful with respect to $Var(\psi)$.